 Cons of a Defined Benefit Plan

-It’s the most costly type of retirement plan to keep up, with high initial fees and annual fees, which could increase if the self-employed individual hires employees.
-It comes with a lot of complex administrative tasks.
+It’s the most costly type of retirement plan, with high initial fees and annual fees, which could increase if the self-employed individual hires employees.
+It comes with complex administrative tasks.
 It requires a commitment to fund a certain amount each year or the participant risks paying additional fees.
 An excise tax applies if excess contributions are made to the plan or a minimum contribution requirement isn’t met.

 Contribution Limits on a Defined Benefit Plan